Advertisement

 8. Etihad Stadium (Manchester, England)

-That said, the stadium has seen its fair share of trophy presentations in recent years, and it has also hosted big games like the 2008 UEFA Cup final and the 2005 UEFA Women’s Euros.
+The stadium witnessed arguably the most important moment in Manchester City history, Sergio Aguero’s winner against QPR in 2012 in the dying minutes to win the Cityzens their first Premier League crown.
+That said, Etihad Stadium has seen its fair share of trophy presentations in recent years, and it has also hosted big games like the 2008 UEFA Cup final and the 2005 UEFA Women’s Euros.

 Year Built | Capacity | Field Type and Dimensions | Record Attendance | Home Record |